itterheim/go-backend/README.md

             1. device will register its identification
             2. user will approve the device
             3. long lived refresh token is generated
-            4. device has one chance to retrieve its
+            4. device has one chance to retrieve this token
-            5. then it is the standard access/refresh procedure
+            5. then it's the standard access/refresh procedure